zainabed/zainabed-blog/content/tutorials/create-mock-server-using-json-server/index.md

 ```

 ## Conclusion
-In Agile world we nee smart tool which keeps feedback loop faster the increase the productivity and decrease the dependency,
-And JSON-Server is the one of that tool.
+In an agile world, we need smart tools that keep the feedback loop faster, increase productivity, and decrease dependency, and JSON-Server is one of those tools.

-You can find the source code related to this tutorial on [Github]() page.
+You can find the source code related to this tutorial on the [Github]() page.